fkortsagin/Fixed-Windows-10/README.md

 * for streaming and recording use original obs studio: https://obsproject.com/download

-# 24. (Optional) if using on non-LTSC 1809/1909 builds,run additional debloat.ps1 script as admin or just open it and run all the lines,line by line in PowerShell (this completely removes stuff like xbox/store)
+# 24. (Optional) if using on non-LTSC 1809/1909 builds,run additional debloat.ps1 script as Admin or just open it and run all the lines,line by line in PowerShell (this completely removes stuff like xbox/store)
 # If you want to list packages and remove them yourself or make your own script then run powershell as admin:
 * DISM /Online /Get-ProvisionedAppxPackages | select-string Packagename
 # Then run with the packages you get from the previous command (except for stuff like Calculator/MSPaint):